NYCPlanning/cpdocs/docs/facdb.md

 **Administrative Addresses.** There are also known to be cases when the address provided in the source data is for a headquarters office rather the facility site location.
 Unfortunately, these could not be systematically verified.
 We hope to resolve as many of these limitations as possible over time, and seek feedback from the user community on potential approaches to improving the data.
 For more detailed information on a specific facility please reach out to the respective oversight agency.

 **Public Accessibility of Sites.** DCP is unable to verify the public accessibility of all sites.
 For example, some playgrounds or playing fields may only be accessible to participants in certain programs.

-**Analysis Limitations.** As a result of these data limitations and inconsistencies, users should be careful in their use of this database not to develop analyses that may be suspect.
-For example, a comparison of the density or accessibility of facilities across neighborhoods should recognize that some of the facilities included are organizational headquarters rather than service sites, and that this database is not authoritatively comprehensive.

 If you have any questions about or comments on these data please contact the NYC DCP Capital Planning team at [Capital@planning.nyc.gov](mailto:Capital@planning.nyc.gov).